How much does Sage 200 cost?

 Sage 200 is now sold exclusively on a subscription basis.
 Thus customers can no longer purchase a new Sage 200 licence on the traditional, upfront, capital expenditure basis.

-Subscription Sage 200 pricing should not to be confused with deployment (on premise or cloud) and is simply the modern commercial model for buying business software.
+The pricing for Sage packages should not to be confused with deployment (on premise or cloud) and is simply the modern commercial model for buying business software.

 Within all software deals, there are traditionally three components.
 These are Software, ongoing System Support and Implementation Professional Services.

-The cost of Sage will be calculated based on the modules and the number of users required.
+The pricing for Sage packages will be calculated based on the modules and the number of users required.

 The amount of Professional Services days required is clearly subjective to the nature and scope of your project.
 However you can be assured that all works will be professionally scoped by our experienced team and agreed with you prior to any project kick off.